nasirkhan/laravel-starter/README.md

 Please let me know your feedback and comments.

 # Reporting a Vulnerability
-If you discover any security related issues, please email nasir8891@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please send an e-mail to Nasir Khan Saikat via nasir8891@gmail.com instead of using the issue tracker.

 # Demo
 Check the following demo project.
 It is just a straight installation of the project without any modification.